Kidrod/ctf/picoCTF/Cryptography/EasyPeasy/README.md

 40 Points
 # Description
 A one-time pad is unbreakable, but can you manage to recover the flag?
 (Wrap with picoCTF{})

-Hints: Maybe there's a way to make this a 2x pad.
 # Solution
 When I start the challenge, I see the encrypted flag as below:
 ```console